MORE THAN A DOCTOR

 That wasn’t new for Dr. Bowling.
 “Always, globally, there’s lots of things happening in different areas.”

 Deciphering a Virus That Keeps Give New Clues

-It soon became clear, however, that this had the potential to become a global pandemic, and Dr. Bowling, the University Health System infection control team, and the organization’s leaders began planning a response – coordinating with regional emergency response planners as well.
+It soon became clear, however, that this had the potential to become a global pandemic, and Dr. Bowling, the University Health infection control team, and the organization’s leaders began planning a response – coordinating with regional emergency response planners as well.
 Bowling and the team studied the practices and successes of healthcare teams in China and other countries where the wave hit first as they stocked up on PPE and trained staff on new protocols.